Home Camera Articles FOR SALE I Buy / Wants Repairs Books

 Nikon One: The First Nikon

-Introduced in 1948, the Nikon I was Nippon Kogaku's first 35mm camera, as well as their first rangefinder.
-Today, over a half a century later, the Nikon I is among the most sought after and rarest collectible cameras of any type, not just Nikon.
+First produced in March 1948, the Nikon One was Nippon Kogaku's first 35mm camera, as well as their first rangefinder.
+Today, over a half a century later, the Nikon One is among the most sought after and rarest collectible cameras of any type, not just Nikon.
 The times were very different when this camera was made.
 In a heavily bombed and American military occupied post war Japan, it was on this camera Nippon Kogaku management bet the future of their company on, and won.
 Not knowing if their new camera would be a success or failure, the venerable optical firm of Nippon Kogaku called their new camera "the Nikon."
 As time went by, the firm was renamed to match the camera.
 Nikon rangefinder collecting is very popular, second only to Leica collecting.
-Due to Nikon popularity and many Nikon shooters eventually becoming Nikon collectors, the Nikon I is one of the most sought after of all collectible cameras.
+Due to Nikon popularity and many Nikon shooters eventually becoming Nikon collectors, the Nikon One is one of the most sought after of all collectible cameras.
+The very early 35mm, 50mm 85mm and 135mm Nikkor lenses share early production characteristics including extremely heavy front and back caps (except 50mm which apparently did not have a Nikon One era rear cap), style of lettering, unique Nippon Kogaku engraved rear caps (except 50mm), and very prominent MADE IN OCCUPIED JAPAN engravings.
+As production continued the MADE IN OCCUPIED JAPAN engravings became less conspicuous and finally disappeared.

-The Nikon I design is a curious mix of the best pre-war German 35mm rangefinder designs, Leica and Contax.
+The Nikon One design is a curious mix of the best pre-war German 35mm rangefinder designs, Leica and Contax.
 Nippon Kogaku designers generally combined the best of both systems, with one unfortunate crucial exception - the lens mount.
+60952 is the last known Nikon One with EIGHT screws on the faceplate.
+Later Nikon Ones have six screws securing the faceplate.

-The 1936 Zeiss Contax and the 1948 Nikon 1, both mounting 50/2 collapsible lenses.
+The 1936 Zeiss Contax and the 1949 Nikon One, both mounting 50/2 collapsible lenses.
 Do you notice any similarities?

-In practical terms, the Nikon I can be considered a Zeiss Contax II with Leica style modifications
+In practical terms, the Nikon One can be considered a Zeiss Contax II with Leica style modifications

 Zeiss Contax shaped body with double lock removable back for easy film loading (as opposed to the bottom film loading of the smaller bodied screw mount Leicas)